prolic/HumusAmqp/docs/articles/exchanges.rst

 found in a `blog post that introduces Publisher Confirms extension <http://bit.ly/rabbitmq-publisher-confirms>`_ by the RabbitMQ team.
-The next sections of this guide will describe how the features above can be used with Bunny.
+The next sections of this guide will describe how the features above can be used with HumusAmqp.

 Publishing messages as mandatory
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~